leandromercanti/Stock_Price_Prediction_Using_Linear_Regression/README.md

 3. **Train the Model:** Use the historical data to train the model.
 4. **Make Predictions:** Predict stock prices for future dates using the trained model.
 5. **Evaluate Performance:** Assess the model’s accuracy using evaluation metrics.

-### Example Prediction

-The project includes an example where the model predicts stock prices for the 10 most recent dates in the dataset.
-Additionally, it demonstrates how to predict stock prices for a future date not included in the original data.

 ### Conclusion